Website content writing

 I send out a detailed questionnaire to help me understand the business I am writing about.
 I need to know your goals, your USPs, who your customer is and what you do better or differently to your competitors.
 This goldmine of information helps me to write your web content.
 At this stage, we can also look at websites of other brands that you like and discuss the right tone of voice for your business.

-An initial piece of 'tester' website copy is usually sent to the client to make sure I'm on the right track.
-For larger projects spanning several weeks, I build in a number of 'fire-breaks' to ensure that everything is in line with the client's expectations.
+An initial piece of 'tester' website copy is sometimes sent to the client to make sure I'm on the right track.
+For larger projects spanning several weeks, I can build in a number of 'fire-breaks' to ensure that everything is in line with the client's expectations.
 These are a great way to ensure that we're aligned throughout and that my job as your web site content writer goes swimmingly.

 After the web copy has been filed, there is typically a round of revisions – a chance for the client to ask me to amend certain parts of the web content I provided if they want to.